 Restaurants & Cafes in Brighton

-Brighton Gay Bars
+Brighton Gay Bars and Clubs

-The Queens Arms – This popular pub located near to the gay district of Kemptown is a traditional-style venue that caters to the gay community.
-It’s a great place to stop in for a casual pint or to catch one of the regular cabaret shows which they stage at the Queens Arms.
+The Queens Arms – This popular pub, located near the gay district of Kemptown, is a traditional-style venue that caters to the gay community.
+It’s perfect for a casual pint or for catching one of the regular cabaret shows or drag shows staged at the Queens Arms 7 days a week.

 Brighton Gay Saunas & Cruising Bars